pine-vm/pine/implement/Pine.Core/Elm/ElmCompilerInDotnet/elm-compiler-implementation-guide.md

 A function value encodes a function in a way that enables the incremental addition of further arguments.
 For each argument, the applying side uses a `ParseAndEval` expression — this is exactly the **Form B** mechanism described in the *"Storing Compiled Functions and Two Call-Site Forms"* subsection below; the same mechanism is used both for a function value of unknown origin and for a known callee that is not saturated at its call site.

 This function value contains not only an encoding of the function body, but also a list of the encoded function bodies the wrapped function depends on.
-For recursive SCC members the list contains the SCC members; for non-recursive functions the list is empty (the wrapper is emitted in the `WithoutEnvFunctions` shape) and any cross-SCC callee referenced from the body is inlined at its own call site as a literal — so the dependency does not need to be carried around as an env-functions entry.
+For recursive SCC members the list contains the SCC members; for non-recursive functions the list is empty (any cross-SCC callee referenced from the body is inlined at its own call site as a literal — so the dependency does not need to be carried around as an env-functions entry).
+The wrapper shape is uniform in either case (Approach A1): `env[0]` always holds the env-functions list, even when that list is empty.

 For function applications where the function is a value of unknown origin, the compiler emits an expression that adds the given arguments using a form that allows for generic partial application.
 It emits this partial application as `ParseAndEvalExpression`, where the `Environment` contains the argument value.
 (If the Elm application expression contains multiple arguments, the compiler nests this pattern recursively)